kconfeiteiro/Flask-App-Template/README.md

 ## Quick Note

 I am not a web developer by trade, so please let me know if there are any issues.
-You can contact the repository owner at [confeitk@outlook.com](mailto:confeitk@outlook.com)
+You can contact me, the repository owner, at [confeitk@outlook.com](mailto:confeitk@outlook.com) or [confeitk@my.erau.edu](mailto:confeitk@my.erau.edu).